 Millbrook Mortgage, Broker, Loan Officer

-A mortgage broker (either a company or an individual) is an independent agent for both the mortgage loan borrower and the lender.
-Your mortgage broker will stand as facilitator between you and the lending institution; which may be a bank, trust company, credit union, mortgage corporation, finance company or even an individual investor.
-You work with a mortgage broker to review your financial situation and find the lender who has the best loan program for you.
-From application to closing, your mortgage broker facilitates the loan process: offering your application to several lenders, and walking you with the chosen lender through to closing.
-The broker receives a commission from the borrower when the loan closes.
+A mortgage broker (either a firm or an individual) is an independent agent for both the mortgage loan applicant and the lender.
+Your mortgage broker will stand as coordinator between you and the lending institution; which may be a credit union, bank, trust company, finance company, mortgage corporation or even an individual, private investor.
+A mortgage broker will look at your numbers to find out which lender is the right fit for you.
+From application to closing, your mortgage broker facilitates the loan process: submitting your loan application to several lenders, and walking you with the chosen lender through to closing.
+The borrower pays a commission to the broker upon closing.

-Also known as a "loan representative" or "account executive," a mortgage banker represents the borrower to the lender.
-The loan officer will guide the borrower through the application, processing and loan closing.
-Loan officers are compensated with a commission or salary for their services by their employers.
+Also known as a "loan representative" or "account executive," a mortgage banker represents the borrower to the lending institution.
+The borrower is helped through the entire process, from finding a loan to closing, by the mortgage banker.
+Mortgage bankers will be paid a commission or salary for their work by their employers.

-Searching for mortgage advice?
-We'll be glad to answer your questions about your mortgage needs!
-Give us a call at
+In the market for a mortgage loan?
+We'll be glad to talk about our mortgage offerings!
+Call us at